 The certificates you will obtain from TestDaF is valid indefinitely.
 Additionally, You can reappear for the examination as many times as you wish if you are not satisfied with your score.
-TestDaF evaluates your German language skills at three levels: TDN 3, 4 and 5, which is equivalent to the levels B2.1, B2.2 and C1.1 and C1.2 of the Goethe-Zertifikat.
+TestDaF evaluates your German language skills at three levels: TDN 3, 4, and 5, which is equivalent to the levels B2.1, B2.2, and C1.1 and C1.2 of the Goethe-Zertifikat.

 The TestDaF assesses the four language skills separately (Listening, Reading Comprehension, Written Production, Oral Production).
 Your proficiency level will be certified into four separate results, giving you a clear picture of your strengths and weaknesses in each skill.
-It is currently being offered 6 times a year in around 450 test centers in 90 countries around the world.
+It is currently being offered six times a year in around 450 test centers in 90 countries around the world.

-Goethe-Institut / Max Mueller Bhavan offers TestDaF exam in India with five test centers across Bangalore, New Delhi, Pune, Coimbatore, and Chennai.
+Goethe-Institut / Max Mueller Bhavan offers the TestDaF exam in India with five test centers across Bangalore, New Delhi, Pune, Coimbatore, and Chennai.
 Examination Fee for 2019 is 100 Euro or roughly Rs.
 8500 in India.
 After successfully passing the test, you will receive a certificate with your results five to six weeks after the examination.

 3. DSH Exam